The Additive Structure of Integers with the Lower Wythoff Sequence: Acknowledgements

-We would like to thank Philip Hieronymi, for bringing this question (several others) to our attention, while we were originally focused on a different one.
-The question was initially suggested by him, for the last author to work on in visit to Illinois, but the recent fluctuations altered university's policies on academic visits and hindered the possibility of receiving the funding.
+We would like to thank Philip Hieronymi, for bringing this question (and some others) to our attention, while we were focused on a different one.
+The question was initially suggested by him for the second author to work on in an academic visit to Illinois, which finally turned out impossible.

+We would also like to sincerely thank the anonymous referee whose comments helped us improve this manuscript substantially.
+His/Her questions and comments lead us to this last version which we regard as much more mature than the earlier ones.

+We would like to thank Ali Valizadeh whose contribution in \cite{kvz} lead to enhancing proofs in this version.